“Oh my God! It was awful! The dead things. The abyss. Crawling out … rat-like things, with fangs and claws …”

 “She hardly even noticed he was there.
 So he was pulled back to her home dimension – alive.
 And all he had to do there was jump off her back and escape.”

-That was enough for Dylan.
-He took the Necromonicon out of her hands and began walking back to the truck.
+That was good enough for Dylan.
+He grabbed the Necromonicon from her hands and took off back to the truck.
 “We’ll go back to the altar,” he said over his shoulder.
 “That’s where the portal was opened.
 We can do it again and get him back.”

 By the time she rolled to a stop on the beach, Q’assog-tha was fading, struggling to pull herself along, her limbs and tentacles pushing the sand back more than propelling the gargantuan body forward.
 Winded, battered and bruised from the fall, all Henri could do was urge her along, like a cheerleader rallying a losing team.
 Then came the final defeat, the dissolution, and with it, Q’assog-tha’s hold on Henri snapped for the last time.
 The Great Old One had been sent back to her own dimension.
 Cthulhu slept on and the world was safe.